 Proposals for small privately owned sites to accommodate gypsy/travellers should not impact negatively on the surrounding countryside.
-Proposals will be permitted where they comply with Policy HSG08 Gypsy/Travellers' Sites which requires that :
+Proposals will be permitted where they comply with Policy HC09 Gypsy/Travellers' Sites which requires that :

-- The site satisfies policies in the LDP relating to the protection of the built and the natural heritage (Policies GN02-05 and D07-14) and the protection of the public open space (Policy INF03). - The site can be appropriately landscaped, such that there will be no adverse effect on the character, appearance and amenity of the area. - The site affords an appropriate level of residential amenity and access to community facilities; and - Access, parking and other servicing can be provided to a satisfactory standard, and the site is not at significant risk from flooding, in terms of LDP Policy RW06 - Flooding.
+- The site satisfies policies in LDP2 relating to the protection of the historic and natural environment (Policies PE05 - PE27); - The site can be appropriately landscaped, such that there will be no adverse effect on the character, appearance and amenity of the area; - The site affords an appropriate level of residential amenity and access to community facilities; and - Access, parking and other servicing can be provided to a satisfactory standard, and the site is not at significant risk from flooding.